 September 21, 2022

 President Biden signed an Executive Order connecting the work of the CFIUS to national security aims beyond the traditional defense industrial base.

 September 15, 2022

 On Sept.
-8, Floridian lawmakers filed a petition with the USTR seeking relief for an alleged Mexican export targeting scheme.
+8, Florida lawmakers filed a petition with USTR seeking relief for an alleged Mexican export targeting scheme.

 August 15, 2022

 The FAA proposes rule to require new aircraft be outfitted with installed physical secondary barriers to further protect the flight deck from intrusion.

 The Department of Transportation issued a Notice of Proposed Rulemaking, titled Airline Ticket Refunds and Consumer Protections.

 The CDC rescinded the COVID-19 testing requirement for U.S. arriving passengers on June 15.
 Airlines for America welcomed the CDC's decision.